tokusumi/fastapi-cloudauth/README.md

 You will see the automatic interactive API documentation (provided by Swagger UI).

-`Authorize` :unlock: button can be available at the endpoints injected dependency.
+`Authorize` :unlock: button can be available at the endpoint's injected dependency.

 You can supply a token and try the endpoint interactively.